Freight Density Calculator

 The National Motor Freight Traffic Association (NMFTA) has defined a series of 18 freight classes based on a variety of factors, including dimensions, density, ease of handling, value and liability.
 Each class represents a broad category of commodities and contains multiple National Motor Freight Classification, or NMFC, codes that correspond to specific items in that group.
 Every commodity has both a freight class and an NMFC code.

 Denser items generally have a lower freight class, while less-dense products usually have higher classifications.
-Carriers assign rates based on classes, assuming that higher-density items take up less space on a truck and are less susceptible to damage, therefore cost less to ship per hundred pounds of weight.
+Carriers assign rates based on NMFC classes, assuming that higher-density items take up less space on a truck and are less susceptible to damage, therefore cost less to ship per hundred pounds of weight.

 Check out this guide to learn more about the basics of freight classification.